 Our vision is simple: extraordinary play for children.
 Our playground is clean, safe, fun, and perfect for year-round play.
 We strive to create activities that develop children’s minds and bodies.
 Our soft play equipment is the best available, developed from meticulous planning and preparation.

 Families need a space to come together; to enjoy locally sourced food, to celebrate birthdays, and to let loose.
-And kids need a space to grow; through physical and cognitive play, school break and afterschool camps, and meeting new friends.
+And kids need a space to grow; through physical and cognitive play and meeting new friends.
 We’d like to meet all of these needs and serve the community with the upmost service.

 Laurence Smallman, stay-at-home dad, started Scramble in 2017.
 On a visit to visit his family in the UK, Laurence and his three children stumbled across a local indoor play center.
 Inspired by the clean, safe space, Laurence launched himself into research, aided by the Alexandria Small Business Development Center.
 With effort and dedication, the first Scramble became reality in West Alexandria.